Polygons and PolyhedraTessellations

 It turns out that you can tessellate not just equilateral triangles, but any triangle!
 Try moving the vertices in this diagram.

-So far, mathematicians have only found 15 different kinds of tessellations with (convex) pentagons – the most recent of which was discovered in 2015.
-No one knows if there are any others, or if these 15 are the only ones…
+Over time, mathematicians have only found 15 different kinds of tessellations with (convex) pentagons – the most recent of which was discovered in 2015.

 Tessellations in Art